AionNext/BizCod/Programming Guide/Data.md

 ;
 ```

-In addition, BizCod supports multiple inreritance so it is possible that one data model inreits properties form many data models.
+In addition, BizCod supports multiple inreritance so it is possible that one data model inherits properties from many data models.
 Here is an example

 ```js
 define model SavingsAccount is Account, InterestAccount